andrewvictor5/IcebergExplorerROV/README.md

 # Overview

-The goal of this project was to modify a [BlueRov2](https://bluerobotics.com/store/rov/bluerov2/) to add the capability to
+The goal of this project was to modify a [BlueRov2](https://bluerobotics.com/store/rov/bluerov2/) to add the capability to:
 - attach to an iceberg and hold itself securely in place
 - take measurements of the rate at which the iceberg was melting